 For wefts and sew-in hair, it all depends on the attachment type.
 The consensus is that you may safely sleep with weft hair extensions installed.
 Otherwise, it would be inconvenient to take them out every single time you are going to bed.

 If you have attached wefts using a sew-in method, be happy!
-Sleeping with such extensions as comfortable as sleeping without any additional hair.
+Sleeping with such extensions is as comfortable as sleeping without any additional hair.

 Some would go even as far as to say that wefts are the comfiest extensions for sleeping.

 Wigs are not strictly extensions, but it’s worth mentioning them as well!
 Here we are strictly speaking human hair wigs.
 Synthetic fibers could cause itchy spots and are simply uncomfortable for long wear, not to mention bedtime.

 Despite many tips floating around, it’s not recommended to sleep with a wig as its lifespan is shortened.
 However, if money is none of your concern, it is safe to do so.

 If a wig is sewn in, it is safe to keep it on because that method is a more long-term option anyway.
 It is also comfortable.
 However, if the hairpiece is glued on, it might be wiser to remove it before going to bed.
 Although the glue can hold well, there is a chance that the wig will detach.

 Tips for Sleeping with Hair Wig

 So, we’ve warned you, but you still want to sleep with a wig?
 I can understand that.
 Wig after all is a comfort blanket for many of us.